dylanflack/python-programs/README.md

-# Python-Programs
--- python 3.12
-This is a collection of small python programs that I've worked on and currently working on
+#Simple Python programs

 - Active_Processes
-  - Creates text Document that shows active processes running on your system sorts them by how much ram they are utilizing, displays the same information to the terminal shows duplicate processes in red
+A script to list all active processes sorted by RAM usage and save the output to a .txt file.

 - Algorithms_python
-  - demonstrates how fast some popular sorting algorithms are in python
+Simple demonstrations of various algorithms implemented in Python.

 - Quiz_Template
-  - It's a Quiz template using a JSON file to store the questions
+A modular quiz template utilizing a JSON dictionary to store questions and answers.

 - User_Forms
-  - An old outdated version of USER_FORMS_V2 one of my more larger and ambitious projects that I worked on early on, it's bloated and filled with unnecssary and unconventional optimizations and data that's not important for the user.
-My goal for this program was to step outside my comfort zone using classes and different types of modules and libraries
+A script to get user input and save it to a .txt file.

 - User_Forms_v2
-  - User_Forms but not filled with uncescssary bloat and fluff it's user form made simple [Work in progess]
+An updated version of the user input script (WORK IN PROGRESS).